11yxk/openpack/README.md

 We will progressly update our code and our conference version can be found at https://github.com/11yxk/openpack_challenge .

 # openpack_challenge
-Pytorch implementation of paper [A Spatial-Temporal Graph Convolutional Networks-based Approach for the OpenPack Challenge 2022](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10150404).
+Pytorch implementation of paper A Motion-aware and Temporal-enhanced Spatial-Temporal Graph Convolutional Network for Skeleton-based Human Action Segmentation.
 We won 3rd place in the [OpenPack challenge 2022](https://open-pack.github.io/challenge2022).

 # Get started